Near Bergama, Izmir Province, Turkey

 The re-erected columns are not connected with inside constructions (cella, back walls) - as they had been in

 English Text on the Fifth Panel of the Marker:

 the steel would reach breaking point before the marble.
 The only partial reconstruction is primarily dependent on the number of preserved workpieces.
 It is also in the interest of the preservation of monuments and is necessary for an understanding of history.
 Not all preserved marble pieces could be returned to their former place in the building.
 None of the tambours were available to erect further parts of the north gable.
 On the south edge of the podium the workpieces of the gable were, therefore, put together with the correct cohesion, though not to the former height, thus serving as an architectural example.
 It marks the position of the south gable and indicates the longitudinal extent of the temple.
 Other workpieces and their fragments are put into types (partly in the vaults).
 Heaps of marble fragments point to the fate of the temple as a quarry.

 Location.
 39° 7.955′ N, 27° 11.031′ E. Marker is near Bergama, Izmir Province.
 Marker can be reached from Akropol Cd. just north of Kale, on the right when traveling north.
+This marker is situated in the Pergamum archaeological park, which is located up on the acropolis, that overlooks the residential and business districts beneath it.
 Touch for map.
-This marker is situated in the Pergamum archaeological park, which is located up on the acropolis, that overlooks the residential and business districts beneath it.
 Marker is in this post office area: Bergama, Izmir Province 35700, Turkey.
+Touch for directions.